 Three candidates have been nominated for election as Class II directors at the 2022 Annual Meeting for a three-year term.
 Upon recommendation of the Nominating and Corporate Governance Committee, the Board has nominated Angela Strand for re-election as a Class II director.
 The terms of Michael Gates and Martin J. Rucidlo, current Class II directors, will end at the 2022 Annual Meeting, and neither is standing for re-election.
-The Board, upon the recommendation of the Nominating and Governance Committee, has nominated Joseph B. Anderson, Jr. and Laura J. Soave as Class II directors.
-The names of the proposed director nominees, their respective ages, and other biographical information as of March 1, 2022, are set forth below.
+The Board, upon the recommendation of the Nominating and Corporate Governance Committee, has nominated Joseph B. Anderson, Jr. and Laura J. Soave as Class II directors, each recommended to the Nominating and Corporate Governance Committee, the names of the proposed director nominees, their respective ages, and other biographical information as of March 1, 2022, are set forth below.
 A discussion of the qualifications, attributes and skills of each nominee that led the Board and the Nominating and Corporate Governance Committee to the conclusion that he or she should continue to serve as a director follows each nominee's biography.